charlesreid1-docker/d-gitea/README.md

 ## Files Mounted Into Container

-### app.ini
+### `custom/conf` configuration file

-app.ini needs to be mounted into the container.

-created app.ini here with two secrets scrubbed:
+The conf dir contains configuration files to configure how gitea works.

+The `app.ini` file needs to contain two secrets, which are scrubbed in `app.ini.sample`.

+The two secrets that are needed are:

-* an internal token secret contained in `internal_token.secret`
+* an "internal token" secret, contained in `internal_token.secret`
-* a secret key secret contained in `secret_key.secret`
+* a "secret key" secret, contained in `secret_key.secret`

+Use the `make_app_ini.sh` script to add the two secrets to the document.
-The `make_app_ini.sh` script will take the version-control-safe `api.sample` and use sed to find and replace the secret keys with their values.
+This will use sed to find/replace instances of the scrubbed secret, and will output the result to `custom/conf/app.ini`.

-To run:

 ```
 ./make_app_ini.sh
 ```

-which will generate `app.ini`, a file ignored by git.

-The docker-compose file will automatically mount a file named `app.ini` in the current directory

-### custom directory

-The `custom/` directory should also be mounted in the container.
-The custom directory contains templates and pages.

-The docker-compose file will automatically mount the `custom/` directory.
+This generates `custom/conf/app.ini`.

+When the container is run, this file will be at `/data/gitea/conf/app.ini`.

+## `custom/templates` template files

+The templates directory contains template files.
+These are gitea templates that control how particular kinds of gitea pages look.
+For example, a template can be used to modify how the user page looks, or modify the layout of repository main pages.

+In the container, this will be at `/data/gitea/templates/`.

+## `custom/pages` gitea pages

+The pages directory contains one-off pages or static content that is hosted by gitea at the same domain (git.charlesreid1.com) but not necessarily incorporated into the gitea site.

+For example, a custom "about me" page could be added as a static .html file, and it would be hosted at `git.charlesreid1.com/about`.

+In the container, this will be at `/data/gitea/pages/`.

 ## Using the `docker-compose.yml` File

+This directory contains a docker-compose file that can be used to run a gitea server on port 3000.

-to get this thing up and running:
+To get the gitea container up and running,

 ```
 $ docker-compose up